 Focusing on Keywords More than Clicks

-Through keyword research and targeting, marketing strategy can often be centered on cramming the largest amount of keywords on any relevant page possible.
+Through keyword research and targeting, digital marketing strategy can often be centered on cramming the largest amount of keywords on any relevant page possible.
 The problem with overstuffed, barely varied keywords is that they don’t specifically draw clicks.
 Consumers are more aware of keyword-stuffed pages and as a result may not click.
 Google specifically uses click signals to better rank sites and pages over time.
 Because of this, it’s important to focus on creating a message not focused around keywords, but instead focused on answering a question simply and efficiently.

 Multiple Pages for Keyword Variants